 Figure 10.
-Detail of unwrapping relief Corsini Throne
+Detail of the relief on the unwrapped Corsini Throne.

-Facilitating the narrative reading of the bas-reliefs would make it possible to further enrich the documentation of the museum and to study this work in greater depth.
+Facilitating the narrative reading of the bas-reliefs would make it possible to further enrich the work of the museum and to study this piece in greater depth.

-The relief was "unrolled" in Meshlab using the Deformation Filter and geometrical cylindrical unwrapping (Figg.11-12) [14].
-This allows to observe and study the scenes reproduced at the

-basis of the throne from a horizontal and consecutive perspective.
+The relief was ‘unrolled’ in MeshLab using the deformation filter and geometric cylindrical unwrapping (Figures 11–12) [14].
+This made it possible to observe and study the scenes reproduced at the base of the throne from a horizontal and consecutive perspective.

-The geometry of the model produced through photogrammetry process does not provide a level of detail enough to allow a similar iconographic reading (Fig. 10).
-For this reason, it could be useful to generate a single model through the integration of the two techniques.
+The geometry of the model produced through the photogrammetric process does not provide a sufficient level of detail to allow a similar iconographic reading (Figure 10).
+For this reason, it was considered useful to generate a single model through the integration of the two techniques.